Colleges by Location

 Student Organizations

-For individuals with a passion for acting, there is a drama club available.
-Interested in media and communication?
-University of Richmond publishes its own newspaper and has its own radio station.
+There is a drama club you can join if acting is something that interests you.
+For students looking to explore media and communication, University of Richmond publishes its own newspaper and has its own radio station.

 Student Services

-University of Richmond provides a number of services necessary for a comfortable and secure life on campus.
+University of Richmond provides a number of services vital for a comfortable and secure life on campus.

 There are emergency phone and alarm devices available around the clock.
-The dormitory entrances are electronically operated.
-There is a round-the-clock security patrol.
-The late-night transport/escort service is available.
+The school's dormitory entrances are operated electronically.
+There is a 24-hour security patrol.
+The after-hours transportation/escort service is available.

-There is a medical clinic with personal/psychological counseling.
+This school has a health clinic with personal/psychological counseling.
 All in all, campus life at University of Richmond is rich and vibrant and provides everything most students need.

 Career Services